rcoppolo/search/README.md

 ### Todo

+* Try out GloVe features/model
-* Try out a glove model
+* Try out a NN model
 * Use some more external data
 * Think